 Problem: The Sampler won't start a measurement cycle.
 Cause/Solution: The unit is programmed not to start a sample cycle until the beginning of a scheduled sample event.
 Make sure the sampler clock is set correctly.
 Check the event schedules in the Setup and Event menus.
 The unit will usually display an error if it cannot start a new sample cycle.
 Problem: The airflow rate is too low and won't adjust up to 16.67 L/min.
 Cause/Solution: The pump mufflers may clog up after several months.
 The vacuum pump may need to be rebuilt after about 2 years.
 Checking a high 18.4 L/min flow point during the regular flow audits is a good way to verify the pump capacity.
 Check the inlet and PM heads for obstructions.
-Problem: Cause/Solution: The flow controller unit can become stuck if debris enters the rotary valve.
+Problem: The airflow is stuck at a particular rate, and will not change.
+Cause/Solution: The alriow is stuck at a particular rate, and will not change.
+The flow controller unit can become stuck if debris enters the rotary valve.
 The valve can be disassembled and cleaned.
 Contact the Service dept. Perform the multi-point flow audit in the Calibrate menu.
 The unit should try to regulate to these flow values.
 If the flow does not change, the flow controller may not be working.
 Unplug the pump power while performing a flow check.
 With the pump off, you should be able to clearly hear the flow controller pulse at 1-second intervals as it rotates and attempts to regulate the flow.
 If not, the flow controller is not working or the circuit board output is not working.
 If the flow regulates lower, but not higher than 16.67 lpm, the pump is probably worn out, or there is a leak.